arianna-breslauer/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-> > `ls`  #lists the files and directories in current directory
+> > - `ls`  #lists the files and directories in current directory
-    `ls -a`  # lists all contents of directory including hidden files and directories `ls -l`  # lists all contents of directory in long format `ls -lh` # lists the contents of a directory in long format with file size in human readable format (e.g. 1K 234M 2G) `ls -lah` # lists the contents of a directory, including hidden files, in long format with file size in human readable format (e.g. 1K 234M 2G)
+    - ls -a`  # lists all contents of directory including hidden files and directories
+    - `ls -l`  # lists all contents of directory in long format
+    - `ls -lh` # lists the contents of a directory in long format with file size in human readable format (e.g. 1K 234M 2G)
+    - `ls -lah` # lists the contents of a directory, including hidden files, in long format with file size in human readable format (e.g. 1K 234M 2G)
-    `ls -t`  # lists the files in order of time they were last modified (newest first) instead of alphabetical order `ls -Glp` # lists the contents of a directory in long format without group name, and displays directories with /
+    - `ls -t`  # lists the files in order of time they were last modified (newest first) instead of alphabetical order
+    - `ls -Glp` # lists the contents of a directory in long format without group name, and displays directories with /

 ---